 Start asking questions like:

-- Where do visitors exit your site?
-If it's not a natural exit point like a Thank You page, chances are there's some sources of friction that need to be addressed.
+Where do visitors exit your site?
+If it's not a natural exit point like a Thank You page, chances are there are some sources of friction that need to be addressed.

 Next, try to pinpoint any key drop-off points with a funnel report.
 If you can, make use of behavioral cohorts to see if certain user segments activate at different rates.

 Questions you should ask will be extensions of the user journey questions from earlier:

 Where do the majority of users drop out of our funnel?

 What user behavior predicts success with our product?
 Is this behavior fixed, or can we get more people to do it?